Claimed / alleged second Graeff line:

 The official statement of the family association reads: An origin of the originally German or Dutch family Op den Graeff from the Von Graben house cannot be verified.
 But this theory is maintained by their descendants.

-Originally descendant from Wolfgang von Graben) 1465-1521) who arrived to Holland in 1483.
-His younger son Abraham op den Graeff (1485/1490-1561 died in Düsseldorf), who possible married to Matriarch van de Aldekerk (1500-1525), was the alleged ancrestor of the Op den Graeff line in Kleve (Germany), while his elder brother Pieter Graeff (born 1484) was the ancrestor of the dutch (De) Graeff family.
+It is said that they originally descendant from Wolfgang von Graben) 1465-1521) who arrived to Holland in 1483.
+His younger son Abraham op den Graeff (1485/1490-1561 died in Düsseldorf), who possible married to [Matriarch] van de Aldekerk (1500-1525), was the claimed ancrestor of the Op den Graeff line in Kleve (Germany), while his elder brother Pieter Graeff (born 1484) was the ancrestor of the dutch (De) Graeff family.